Understanding is key to confident drawing.

 In my class I’ve created a handout that has images of musculature and bones printed on them on the left, and space next to them to first trace over, and then freehand copy each one.
 I think that simple process makes learning anatomy fast and fairly pleasant.

 To further encourage this practice beyond those in the handout, I encourage the class to get books like Louis Gordon‘s.
-But I’m posting here a big pile of what I believe are public domain anatomy text drawings, both old medical images and artists diagrams.
-Including many by Bernhard Siegfried Albinus, the very artist who’s work I believe I copied in my first classes!
+But I’m posting here a big pile of old public domain anatomy text drawings, old medical images and artists diagrams Including many by Bernhard Siegfried Albinus, the very artist whose work I believe I copied in my first classes!
+Samples of comparative anatomy from Michael Hampton comparative anatomy tutorials.
+And several examples of the excellent work of Gottfried Bammes.
 There’s a lot of other stuff, if I got the copyright of any of them wrong please let me know and I’ll remove it.

 I’ve included animal bones as well at the end of the set, which of course is a great way build on your anatomical studies.
 You don’t always have to, but it will help to first make a point of doing skeletal and musculature sketch studies of any animal you anticipate wanting to draw well.